stan-roelofs/doom-3ds/README.md

-# template
+# doom3ds

-This is a template for starting new 3DS libctru projects.
+This is a port of [chocolate doom](https://github.com/chocolate-doom/chocolate-doom) for the Nintendo 3DS.